itmm/hex/docs/blocks.md

 	} while (false);
 @End(process line)
 ```
-* The `do`-loop is only a grouping construct.
+* the `do`-loop is only a grouping construct
-* The loop will not iterate.
+* the loop will not iterate
-* But intermediate steps are allowed to `break` out of the loop.
+* but intermediate steps are allowed to `break` out of the loop

 ```
 @def(handle newlines)